 Commonly Notarized Documents

-There are certain important documents that commonly require the signature of a notary.
+Certain important documents commonly require the signature of a notary.
 These documents may include:

 - Advanced health directives